 How Radiks works with application data

 Radiks consists of a database, a pre-built server, and a client.
-Each application adds Radiks client library to their application.
-With this library a developer models their application data.
+A developer adds the Radiks library to their application.
+With this library, developers model their application data.
 The model defines an application data schema for the Radiks server.
-Then, you can use calls to this model to write and query data that use that schema.
+Then, you can use calls to write and query data that use that schema.
 Whenever an application saves or updates data on behalf of a user, Radiks follows this flow:

 - Encrypts private user data on the client-side.